qemu/qemu/docs/specs/index.rst

-..
-This is the top level page for the 'specs' manual

 System Emulation Guest Hardware Specifications
 ==============================================

+This section of the manual contains specifications of guest hardware that is specific to QEMU.

 Contents: